 Visit a Dermatologist

 If you’ve tried all the above tips, and your regular cleansing routine doesn’t rid your back of acne, it may be time to visit a dermatologist.
 Blemishes left untreated can lead to permanent scarring, so it’s important to receive preventive care as soon as possible.
 Learning how to treat and prevent acne scarring can help your skin stay smooth and look its best for years to come.

 Your dermatologist or doctor may be able to prescribe you medication or more intense acne treatment options to help prevent painful breakouts.

 You don’t have to live with your back acne.
-With these tips and the proper treatment with BioClarity products that harness the power of Floralux, you can achieve clear, radiant skin on your face, neck, shoulders, and back.
+With these tips and the proper treatment with BioClarity, you can achieve clear, radiant skin on your face, neck, shoulders, and back.